-Novice investors often look at a stock price and see the value of the company—a stock priced at $100 seems like it's more expensive than a stock priced at $10.
-After all, you can double your money if the stock at $10 goes to $20 but only gain ten percent if the stock at $100 goes to $110.
-Isn't that how successful investors made their fortunes?
-Betting on the right stocks then watching them double, triple, or quadruple their money overnight?
+Novice investors often look see the value of a company in the price of its stock alone.
+A stock priced at $100 seems like it's more expensive than a stock priced at $10.
+After all, you can double your money if the stock at $10 goes to $20 but only gain ten percent if the stock at $100 goes to $110—or so goes the simple logic.

-Sometimes this desire for a great stock bargain leads investors (especially beginners!) into penny stocks, also called micro caps, smallcap stocks, or stocks on the pink sheets.
-A stock priced under $5 per share has nowhere to go but up, right?
+Sometimes the desire for a great stock bargain leads investors into penny stocks.
+A stock priced under $5 per share has lots of room to grow, they think.
 It won't take much movement in the stock's price to make a lot of money, right?
 Besides, with prices that cheap, you surely have lots of options, right?
 All you have to do is find a stock that will double or triple in value!

 What are Penny Stocks?

 By popular definition, a penny stock is a stock with a very low price.
-There's no single technical answer to the question what are penny stocks, but they're shares of low-value companies, generally priced less than $5 per share and usually well below $1 per share.
+There's no single definition which explains all penny stocks, but the general consensus is that low-value companies, generally priced less than $5 per share and usually well below $1, qualify.
 In technical terms, a penny stock fails to meet certain stringent requirements to be listed on a major exchange like the NYSE or the NASDAQ.
 Those requirements include the share price but also specific financial standards and an average share price over a period of time.

 Why might this happen?
 The company behind the stock is risky!
 It might be a very small company, not worth very much money.
 It might have wild swings in its stock price.
 It might be a risky company in a very risky business.
-It might have loads of debt, or it might have huge tax liabilities.
-The prices of stocks under $2 reflect the size of the company (including its earnings) and the likelihood of finding good stocks under $5 is small.
+It might have loads of debt or huge tax liabilities.
+The likelihood of finding good stocks under $5 per share is small.

-You might also hear penny stocks described as micro-caps, which refers to the relatively low value of the company (from micro, meaning small, and cap, short for market capitalization).
+You might also hear penny stocks described as micro-caps, which refers to the relatively small market capitalization).
 For example, one stock might sell for $0.50 a share with two million shares outstanding.
 The company has a market capitalization (share price multiplied by the number of outstanding shares) of only a million dollars—tiny compared to a big company like Apple or Ford, and tiny compared to a normal sized company like Corning.

-Searching for good and safe penny stocks to buy is tricky.
+Searching for good penny stocks to buy is tricky.
 By their own speculative nature and low liquidity, these stocks are easily prone to market manipulation.
 For a modest investment, a malicious investor could run up the price and convince other people that the price will continue going up and sell his shares to them at inflated prices.
-This is known as a pump and dump.
-Beware; there's no secret to finding, picking, or buying microcaps.
+This pump and dump scheme is all too common.
+There's no secret to finding, picking, or buying microcaps.
 There's no reliable source of any investing tips to find low-cost stocks that are guaranteed to rise in value!

 You must do your research to find any good stock.
 Plenty of stocks are undervalued, but to prove that you must understand their business.
 Why is the stock price so low?
 Is the company struggling?
 What are the chances it will succeed?
-Most of these businesses are risky gambles, and they're obvious even after a few minutes of looking.
-That's why penny stocks are bad.
-Your research time could pay for itself.
+Most of these businesses are risky gambles, and this is obvious in the first few minutes of research.

 How to Buy Penny Stocks

-If you already have a good discount stock broker, you mostly already know how to buy penny stocks.
-There's one twist, though.
-Because they're not traded on a standard exchange— likely instead the over the counter market (OTCBB) or the Pink Sheets—you may have to sign a special agreement or place a phone call and agree that, yes, you really know what you're doing and you accept the additional risk that you could lose your entire investment.
+If you already have a good discount stock broker, you almost already know how to buy penny stocks.
+Yet because they're not traded on a standard exchange— likely instead the over the counter market (OTCBB) or the Pink Sheets—you may have to sign a special agreement or place a phone call and agree that, yes, you really know what you're doing and you accept the additional risk of probably losing your entire investment.

-Don't be fooled by disreputable corners of the Internet which advertise free penny stock trading; they're most likely scams.
+Don't be fooled by disreputable corners of the Internet which advertise free penny stock trading.
 If you're not paying a discount broker a commission, you're making someone else money somehow.

 Does Buying Cheap Stocks Work?

-The answer, as always, starts with the basics: intrinsic value.
+The value in a stock comes from the business's intrinsic value.
 Can the company earn more money next year than this year?
 Does the company have a coherent plan to make money, and is it believable?
 Generally the answer is "No".
 If the company were really that promising, would it still be a penny stock?

-You must also consider risk.
+Consider also risk.
 Can you even trust the company?
 If it's not meeting regulatory requirements and it's not meeting the standards of a major market exchange like the NYSE or the NASDAQ, how trustworthy is the company?
-It doesn't have to file quarterly and annual reports with the SEC like other public companies do—how much communication do you get and how accurate is it?
-How much do you trust that the company will treat you as an individual investor, with a minimum-sized investment in the company?
+If it's not filing reports with the SEC like other public companies do, how much communication do you get and how accurate is it?
+How much do you trust the company to treat you well as an individual investor, with a minimum-sized investment in the company?

-Worse, small stocks are often subject to extreme volatility of prices.
-Some people see this as an advantage, where the price of these stocks can swing 10%, 20%, 50%, 100% in a day.
-If you're on the winning side of that, you may enjoy it, but if you're on the losing side, it's no fun.
+Worse, small stocks are often subject to extreme price volatility.
+Some people see this as an advantage; the price of these stocks can swing 10%, 20%, 50%, 100% in a day.
+If you're on the winning side of that, you may enjoy it, but the losing side is no fun.
 (Without good information on the company's financial picture, how can you predict what will happen?)

 Some of the worst microcap stocks invest in gold and silver and oil, especially precious metal mining.
-Not only are these extremely volatile markets, depending on commodity prices, but the value of a mine depends on the minerals it has available and extractable.
+These extremely volatile markets depend on commodity prices, but the value of a mine also depends on the minerals it has available and extractable.
 Unless you're a mineralogist, how do you expect to review the business prospects of the mine?
 (Are you an expert in Canadian oil fields and the government regulations around them?
-Me neither.)
+Who is?)
 Stay away from these stocks!

-Even if you manage to buy a cheap stock at the low point of its cycle, relatively few shares trade hands every day.
-If you have 1,000 shares to sell but the rest of the world all together only wants 100 shares, you'll have 900 shares you can't sell, and of course you only make a profit when you sell.
-(Then again, you only pay tax when you sell, so if you're holding out for huge profits, you can ride that investment until it proves itself a winner or totally goes bankrupt.
-Then again, there might be better places to put your money.)
+Even if you manage to buy a cheap stock at its low point, relatively few shares trade hands every day.
+If you have 1,000 shares to sell but the rest of the world all together only wants 100 shares, you'll be left holding 900 shares.
+Even if you've made a profit of 10x on what you sold, you're still holding 900 shares.
+Then again, you only pay tax when you sell, so if you're holding out for huge profits, you can ride that investment until it proves itself a winner or totally goes bankrupt.
+(Then again again, surely you can find better places for your money.)

-Can you make money by trading cheap stocks?
-Sure, people do it all the time.
+People do make money by trading cheap stocks?
 People also lose money.
 That's why you occasionally see spam for and scams involving penny stocks—investors buy low, then try to drive up demand into a frenzy and sell their own shares at the height of the frenzy.
 If that sounds like fraud, it is.

 What does that have to do with value investing?
 Absolutely nothing.